HenryWinterbottom-NOAA/ufs_engines/cylc/README.md

 user@host:$ export PATH=/path/to/cylc/bin:$PATH
 ~~~

-The Cylc engine has been installed for supportted RDHPCS platforms and
+The Cylc engine has been installed for supported RDHPCS platforms and
 may be loaded for the respective platforms as follows.

 ### RDHPCS-Hera